Today’s California Mortgage Rates

 What Are The California Conforming Loan Limits?

 California’s conforming loan limits are updated every year by the Federal Housing Finance Agency (FHFA).
-You can check the current limits on koloans.com.
+You can check the current limits on K.O.
+Home Loan Solutions website.
 Limits vary by county and property type.

 What does it mean to “lock in” a mortgage rate?

 It simply means that if the market moves up or down, your locked-in mortgage rate will not change.
-Your rate can adjust with the market if it’s not locked in.
+If it’s not locked in, your rate can adjust with the market.
 So, if you want to lock in today’s California mortgage rates, contact your loan officer (by email) to make that request.

 How Do I Find The Best California Mortgage Rates?